noxiousatmosphere/noxiousatmosphere.github.io/tournamentguide/as soon as.md

 	* Start: 8:00am
 	* End: 6:20pm
 	* Cleanup: 6:20pm

-* Once you send this form, you should automatically receive a confirmation email.
+Once you send this form, you should automatically receive a confirmation email.

-* In case you’re wondering, this location, the Lupfer Atrium, is ideal for several reasons:
+In case you’re wondering, the Lupfer Atrium of BA1 is ideal for several reasons:
 	* It has restrooms nearby
 	* First floor and second floor rooms are all close to each other
 	* It’s near the Student Union and parking Garage C

-* The registrar’s office can take several business days to reply, so be patient.
+Please note that the registrar’s office can take several business days to reply, so be patient.
 If you’re emailing them prior to the second week of the semester, don’t expect a reply until Monday of week three at the earliest.

 ## Start recruiting volunteers now, not later
 Your tournament cannot happen without at least one volunteer per room, and ideally two per room.